This warm and cozy Honeynut squash soup topped with crispy sage leaves is exactly what the doctor ordered for cooler weather and darker evenings.

 I am busy in the kitchen adding to my list of other Fall recipes (autumn recipes) at the moment, and if you have any requests for a particular ingredient, please let me know!
 I love hearing from people with questions about how to use something and being able to create something.

-- Shallot: I used shallots, but you can use regular white or yellow onion.
+- Shallot or regular white or yellow onion.

 See the recipe card at the bottom of this post for full quantities.